YuChaoGithub/yUChaOgItHUb/README.md

 I am a final year student at the Chinese University of Hong Kong.

-I am mostly interested in the systems side of computer science (e.g. OS, distributed systems, cloud, database).
+I am mostly interested in the systems side of computer science (e.g. distributed systems, cloud, database).

 I also enjoy drawing, writing, and creating [random stuff](https://shinerightstudio.com/projects/) on my free time.